School of Psychology

 BBSc (Hons); PhD LaTrobe University

-I love travel and have been fortunate to build this into my work by being a Visiting Professor at the University of Oregon (1989), Manchester University (1993), University of North Carolina (1997), Chinese University of Hong Kong (2006) and University of Zurich (2012), as well as being a regular visitor and collaborator with colleagues at Denver University, Brigham Young University and the Technical University of Braunschweig.
+I love travel and have been fortunate to build this into my work by being a Visiting Professor at the University of Oregon in the US (1989), Manchester University in the UK (1993), University of North Carolina in the US (1997), Chinese University of Hong Kong (2006), University of Zurich in Switzerland (2012), and Tilburg University in the Netherlands (2016), as well as being a regular visitor and collaborator with colleagues at Denver University and Brigham Young University in the US, the Technical University of Braunschweig in Germany, and Chulalangkorn University in Thailand.
 These experiences have sparked in me a keen interest in cross-cultural issues in family psychology.

 A little personal note

-I am married to Barbara, who is also a psychologist, and have two wonderful adult sons Chris and James.
-I cherish these family link, and value keeping contact with a circle of special friends.
-I also like to meet the demands of being a tragically passionate Brisbane Lions supporter as well as being an enthusiastic but unskilled cook, tennis player, skier, photographer, yoga practitioner, and surfer.
+I am married to Barbara, who practiced for many years as a psychologist and now teaches yoga, and have two wonderful adult sons Chris and James, two daughters-in-law (Ai and Rocio) and 3 grandchildren (Aya, Nao and Vera).
+I cherish these family links, and value keeping contact with a circle of special friends.
+I also like to meet the demands of being a tragically passionate Brisbane Lions supporter as well as being an enthusiastic but unskilled cook, tennis player, skier, kayaker, sailor, yoga practitioner, and surfer.
 Consequently, clinical psychology is a very important but not all consuming passion in my life.
-(So relying on replies to e-mail from me over the weekend, or while I am on leave, is only like to cause disappointment.)

 Family Process (2005)